TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 But what if we could just append a clause to the program expressing the above constraint?
 In case where that constraint is well-defined, it should be possible for a machine that gets to understand it to track the program’s flow and prevent sending private data.
-For this we’ll need the mathematical possibiliy of reasoning over programs, hence decidability of the language over such tasks is required.
+For this we’ll need the mathematical possibility of reasoning over programs, hence decidability of the language over such tasks is required.

 (^21) This is the process of “changing the law”, as we mentioned above, and will emphasize more below.
 (^22) The amount of human mistakes and bugs during software development, is so huge, that arguably non-programmers highly underestimate them.

-We therefore observe that declarative programming largely removes the need of taking care of the program’s control flow, and we can focus on the program’sspecification ratherimplementation.
+We therefore observe that declarative programming largely removes the need of taking care of the program’s control flow, and we can focus on the program’s specification rather implementation.
 The field of taking a program’s specification and converting it into an implementation is called Software Synthesis^23.
 Programmers therefore need to care only about the specification, and the rest can and should be automatic.
 This specification, or in other words: the software’s requirements, is mostly not defined by the programmer, but by the programmer’s client.
 The clients need to say which software they want, and programmers code them.
-Once, by declarative program- ming, we identify the requirements with the code, the borders between programmers and users (or entities that order programming work from programmers), are blurred.
+Once, by declarative programming, we identify the requirements with the code, the borders between programmers and users (or entities that order programming work from programmers), are blurred.
-However, a specification has to becompletein the sense that the machine can always deduce the unique action to perform next.
+However, a specification has to be complete in the sense that the machine can always deduce the unique action to perform next.
 To go back to our example, we will need a complete specification of what “private data” and “send over the network” means.
 This brings us to knowledge-oriented programming.
-Over Tau a large amount of knowledge will be formalized, either directly for the sake of having a body of formal- izing knowledge, or as a byproduct of discussions.
+Over Tau a large amount of knowledge will be formalized, either directly for the sake of having a body of formalizing knowledge, or as a byproduct of discussions.
 Once enough formalized knowledge becomes available, even non-programmers will be able to say “I’d like this software to be secure, by this and that definition of security which I adapted from an expert that I trust”, and a software will simply become secure by the mere utterance of this sentence.